mohammadmonjil/Formal-Equivalence-of-two-RISCV-processor/README.md

 ## How to Run

-1. Compile and run `mul_div_test.sv` to verify the standalone multiplier/divisor logic.
+1. Run `mul_div_test.sv` to verify the standalone multiplier/divisor logic.
 2. For full processor verification:
    - Replace the multiplier/divisor module with a blackbox.
    - Apply `multiplier_assumptions.sv`.